helixcn/EcoEvoLinks/README.md

-# Links for Phylogenetic Comparative Methods used in Ecology and Evolution
+# Resources for Ecology, Evolution and Phylogenetic Comparative Methods

 Welcome to the curated list for Phylogenetic Comparative Methods.

-#  Labs and Research networks
+#  Labs and Research networksResources

 * [Phylodiversity network](http://phylodiversity.net/)